Justin-Insight/mymindteam.com/content/test/child/autism-spectrum-disorder.md

     Frequently asked <span class="underline
     underline--secondary">questions</span>
   questions:
-    - question: Who will conduct my child’s autism test?
+    - question: Who will conduct my child’s autism assessment?
       answer: >-
         You will be matched with the licensed Mind Team clinician who best fits your child’s unique needs, like those on our team specializing in autism.
-    - question: How long will my child’s autism test take?
+    - question: How long will my child’s autism assessment take?
       answer: >-
         It depends.
 Mind Team remote child autism tests vary in length, as they are tailored to your child’s needs, challenges and more.
 We’ll prepare